Employers

 If an employee chooses not to come back to work

 When an employee decides not to return to work after parental leave, they must let you know in writing.
-They’ll need to do this at least 21 days in advance unless they have a longer notice period as part of their employment agreement.
+They must do this at least 21 days in advance unless they have a longer notice period as part of their employment agreement.

 If they resign rather than come back to work, their last day of employment will be the day they left to go on parental leave.
 Any keeping in touch days they may have worked are not counted as part of their employment.
 That means any payment they received for keeping in touch days should not be included in the calculation of 8% gross earnings for annual holidays in their final pay.